satverm/simple_hash_widget/README.md

 - Add the option to store and retrieve passwords
 - let the user use an external file or keys stored in thumb drive to secure and retrieve passwords
 - Add a counter and log of how many times the program is used
+- Make it an exe file( Don't know how to do it !!)